i-abdullahirshad/gamepadscheck/src/content/articles/xbox-controller-rumble-not-working-fix.md

 Before changing anything, check whether the rumble motors themselves still work.

-Open a gamepad tester with a vibration test and trigger it.
+Open an [Xbox controller test](/xbox-controller-test/) with a vibration test and trigger it.
 If the controller vibrates there, the motors are fine and the problem sits in a game, a setting, or software.
 That narrows your search considerably.

 If nothing happens in a tester either, focus on the connection and hardware fixes further down.